 It may seem overwhelming when first looking for travel insurance as there are many companies to choose from.
-Many mainstream insurance companies now offer reasonable rates for people with pre-existing conditions but you may find specialist medical insurers can help ask the right questions and provide advice.
+Many mainstream insurance companies now offer reasonable rates for ostomates with pre-existing conditions but you may find specialist medical insurers can help ask the right questions and provide advice.

 It's best to shop around to get the best price and policy.
 You can obtain quotes from several insurance companies through online comparison websites.
-The inclusion of what is covered, and the terms and conditions can vary considerably.
+The inclusion of what is covered and the terms and conditions can vary considerably.
+The British Insurance Brokers Association can help you locate an insurance broker in your area and offer advice on buying insurance.

 When taking out insurance, ensure you declare your stoma and any other pre-existing conditions, even if they are unrelated.
 Failure to do this may invalidate the insurance.